Demographics of atheism: Europe

 (**) Identified as "don't know/refused" from the "other/idk/ref" column are excluded from this statistic.

 (***) Figures may not add to subtotals due to rounding.

 Albania

-According to the 2011 Albanian census found 2.5% of Albania were atheists.
+The 2011 Albanian census found 2.5% of Albania were atheists.

 Austria

-An Austrian Gallup Institute survey, commissioned by WIN-Gallup International, conducted on November, 2014, found that 13% of Austria were "convinced atheists."
+An Austrian Gallup Institute survey, commissioned by WIN-Gallup International, conducted on November 2014, found that 13% of Austria were "convinced atheists."

 Belarus

 A Pew Research Center poll, conducted from June 2015 to July 2016, found that 2% of Belarus were atheists, while 9% stated that they "Do not believe in God".

 Belgium

 A iVOX bvba survey, commissioned by WIN-Gallup International, conducted from 28 October 2014 to 18 November 2014, found that 18% of Belgium were "convinced atheists."

 Bosnia and Herzegovina

 A Pew Research Center poll, conducted from June 2015 to July 2016, found that 2% of Bosnia and Herzegovina were atheists, while 4% stated that they "Do not believe in God".